Fussa, Tokyo: Climate

-Fussa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Fussa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Fussa is 13.9 °C. The average annual rainfall is 1998 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.3 °C, and lowest in January, at around 2.4 °C.

 Demographics

-Per Japanese census data, the population of Fussa increased rapidly in the 1950s and 1960s, peaking at around the year 2000 and slightly declining since.
+Per Japanese census data, the population of Fussa peaked around the year 2000 and has declined slightly since then.

 History

 The area of present-day Fussa was part of ancient Musashi Province.
 During the Edo period, it was tenryō territory controlled directly by the Tokugawa shogunate and administered by various hatamoto.
 The area was agricultural and noted for silkworms and sake production.
 After the Meiji Restoration, the 26 hamlets in the area consolidated into the villages of Fussa, Kumagawa and Tama within the short-lived Shinagawa Prefecture, followed by Kanagawa Prefecture.
 Parts of the area were involved in the Chichibu Incident of 1884.